DGS-Korpus/Public-Corpus-OpenPose-frame-extractor/README.md

 ## Requirements
-Python 2.7 or Python 3.
+Python 3.7 or later.
+Earlier versions should generally work, but item order in mappings is not guaranteed.

 ## Usage
 ```sh